-Now held jointly by EARA and SRA, the Summer Schools have run annually for three years now, in Torino, Italy; Vancouver, Canada, Örebro, Sweden, Kent, Ohio, USA and Utrecht, The Netherlands alternating between North American and European sites.
+Now held jointly by EARA and SRA, the Summer Schools have run annually for five years now, in Torino, Italy; Vancouver, Canada, Örebro, Sweden, Kent, Ohio, USA and Utrecht, The Netherlands alternating between North American and European sites.
 The schools have been a resounding success from the perspective of the attendees and the Jacobs Foundation, which has agreed to provide funding for several more years.